 You can reach more buyers.

 Lulu is one of a handful of aggregators selected by Apple to get books directly into the iBookstore.
-In recent posts, we’ve shown you how to get your Lulu published eBook into the iBookstore and onto the iPad.
+In recent posts, we’ve shown you how to get your Lulu published ebook into the iBookstore and onto the iPad.
 Now that the iBookstore is available on other Apple devices, you have the potential to reach millions of additional readers.
 For free.
-We don’t charge anything to submit properly formatted files to Apple for inclusion in the iBookstore.
+We charge nothing to submit properly formatted files to Apple to include in the iBookstore.